bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/06-multisignatures.md

 [...]" -->

 There's an open and actively-developed [PR][-zkp 131] to the libsecp256k1-zkp project to add MuSig2 support.
-We expect the basic multisignature workflow will look something like the following:
+We expect the basic multisignature workflow for most software will look something like the following:

 1. The wallet for each participant generates a [BIP32][] xpub that is shared